gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [ ] It will throw an exception at runtime.
     - [ ] None of the above.

-    Actually it prints -46.
+    Actually, it prints -46.
 This is because the information was lost during the conversion from type int to type `float` as values of type `float` are not precise to nine significant digits.
     Note: **You are not required to know the number of significant digits that can be stored by a float for the exam.
-However, it is good to know about loss of precision while using float and double.**
+However, it is good to know about the loss of precision while using float and double.**

     ---